pcmagik/proxmox-packer-all-in-one/README.md

 * All VMs has cloud-init network enabled
 * All VMs has cloud-init timezone enabled

+## 🌟 What's Next?
+- Update Packer to the latest version, which is currently 1.10.3
+- Update the Packer Proxmox-ISO Builder to the latest version, which is currently 1.1.7

 [🇵🇱 Polish version of this file](README_PL.md)